-1. Purpose and Scope
+1. Approval and binding effect

 - 1.1.
-These Regulations set out the procedure which must be followed by all members and employees of the College staff if a data protection breach takes place. - 1.2.
-These Regulations apply to all personal and special category data held by the College. - 1.3.
-These Regulations apply to all members of the College and all employees or other staff of the College.
-Any reference to employees or staff shall include permanent, temporary, contract, and other support staff as applicable; and 'members' shall (for the avoidance of doubt) include both Fellows and Junior Members. - 1.4.
-The following definitions shall apply to these Regulations: - 1.4.1.
-'DPO' means the College's Data Protection Officer. - 1.4.2.
-'GDPR' means the General Data Protection Regulation (EU 2016/679). - 1.4.3.
-'MUST', the verb 'REQUIRE' in any of its forms, and 'SHALL' mean that the item is an absolute requirement. - 1.4.4.
-'MUST NOT' and 'SHALL NOT' mean that the item is absolutely prohibited. - 1.4.5.
-'SHOULD' and 'RECOMMENDED' mean that there may exist valid reasons in particular circumstances not to comply with a particular item, but the full implications must be understood and carefully weighed before choosing a different course. - 1.4.6.
-'SHOULD NOT' and 'NOT RECOMMENDED' mean that there may exist valid reasons in particular circumstances when particular behaviour is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behaviour described with this label.
+These Regulations were approved by the Governing Body of Merton College ("the College") on Wednesday 3 October 2018. - 1.2.
+Any amendments to these Regulations require the Governing Body's approval.
+The Governing Body approved amendments to this Policy on 19 June 2023. - 1.3.
+These Regulations apply to all personal data held by the College. - 1.4.
+All members of the College and all employees or other staff of the College are bound by these Regulations and must comply with them.
+For the avoidance of doubt any reference to employees or staff shall include permanent, temporary, contract and other support staff as applicable; and "members" includes both Fellows and Junior Members.

+2. Definitions

+- 2.1.
+"DPO" means the College's Data Protection Officer. - 2.2.
+"GDPR" means the UK General Data Protection Regulation. - 2.3.
+"ICO" means the Information Commissioner's Office. - 2.4.
+'MUST' and 'SHALL' mean that the item is an absolute requirement.

+'MUST NOT' and 'SHALL NOT' mean that the item is absolutely prohibited.

+'SHOULD' means that there may exist valid reasons in particular circumstances not to comply with a particular item, but the full implications must be understood and carefully weighed before choosing a different course.

+'SHOULD NOT' means that there may exist valid reasons in particular circumstances when particular behaviour is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behaviour described with this label.

-2. Types of Breach
+3. Types of breach